 We won't be able to raise any extra money under any new powers promised by Westminster, so we won't be better off, and will still be reliant on the pocket money Westminster decides to give us.
-All three Unionist parties have indicated they would review the Barnett formula after the next UK general election.
+All three British Nationalist parties have indicated they would review the Barnett formula after the next UK general election.
 For every £1 Scotland sends to Westminster, we only receive 70p back, a Yes vote would means we get the whole £1 to spend.

 It has taken 17 years for extra powers to be devolved to the Scottish parliament, how long will Westminster take to deliver the extra powers promised after a No vote?

 Westminster are actively working against Scotland's interests with the Devolution Unit of the Foreign and Commonwealth Office changing its role from promoting the Scottish Governments interests, to now being used against it.
 As the scaremongering stories from Westminster increase, even foreign commentators are noticing how ridiculous they are.

 From the information available, you can safely assume that a No vote will mean: